 - Assess your children: Physical health and mental health.
 It may be hard to know where they are at emotionally, so try asking them different questions like, “How are you doing?
 Are there things you are confused about?
 What is the best part of your day/week?”
 Honestly, I didn’t know enough to ask my children these questions at the time.
 I observed them, and saw that my younger child looked more quiet than usual.

 - Assess your support system: This includes professionals such as doctors, therapists, financial advisors, mediators, lawyers, and teachers as well as your social network of friends, family and support groups.
 My assessment showed that my two best friends lived provinces away and I’d need to find or develop more local supports.
 Often times in post-divorce parenting or even in general, you might find that your support systems will change.

 - Set priorities in areas like health, financial, legal, educational, social: Choose your top needs, like “Find a new job” and write down the first few actions that will move you forward on that priority.
 Set timelines for these steps.
 After moving into an apartment, my top need was to reassure myself that this new life could have fun in it as well as work and worry, so I planned a road trip with my sons to visit our family in British Columbia.

-- Decide what you can do for yourself and where you need help: Your support system may include people who are goldmines of information or connections, if you ask for what you need.
+- Decide what you can do for yourself and where you need help: When post-divorce parenting, your support system may include people who are goldmines of information or connections, if you ask for what you need.
 In my first post-separation year, I needed emotional support and a new job.
 I called a community resource centre and found a support group for women in transition which turned into a weekly haven for me.
 To seek a job, I called a former boss and our lunch meeting led to a great opportunity.

 - Don’t look too far ahead: Keep your eyes on the coming weeks and months because the unfolding future has lots of unknowns.
 You don’t need to have all the answers, just the next few steps.
 For me this was hard to do, some weeks.
 At other times I was so busy there was no time to worry about the long term.